-• Each cabinet includes a self-supporting frame constructed from extruded aluminum channel and formed aluminum pieces.
+Each cabinet includes a self-supporting frame constructed from extruded aluminum channel and formed aluminum pieces.
 The face and back sections are made from aluminum sheet material.
-The masks protecting the LED displays are also made from aluminum sheet material.
-Mask and face pieces are finished with enamel paint.
+The face is finished with matte black enamel paint.
 All other cabinet surfaces are mill finish.
-Captions, optional accent striping, and other decorative elements are cut from interior grade vinyl.
-Electro-Mech offers eighteen standard paint and vinyl colors.
-Other color options are available as an upgrade.
+Accent striping and other decorative elements are cut from interior grade vinyl.

-Overview of LED Displays:
+Overview of LED Display Circuit Boards:

-Red, amber, or green LEDs (light emitting diodes) mounted on printed circuit boards form all digits, indicators, and text displays.
-The circuit boards are mounted behind aluminum masks, painted black to increase contrast.
-The masks are designed to allow the epoxy shells of the LEDs to protrude past the scoreboard face, maximizing viewing angle while providing impact absorbing protection from contact with stray balls and other flying objects.
+Red, amber and green LEDs (light emitting diodes) mounted on PCBs (printed circuit boards) form all lighted digits.
+The circuit boards are mounted behind the aluminum face, which is painted matte black to increase contrast.
+The epoxy shells of the LEDs protrude past the scoreboard face, maximizing viewing angle while providing impact-absorbing protection from contact with stray balls and other flying objects.
 The LEDs may be dimmed to reduce glare under changing lighting conditions.
 They are rated for 100,000 hours of use.